javascript-tutorial/en.javascript.info/5-network/03-fetch-progress/article.md

 Unlike `response.text()`, `response.json()` and other methods, `response.body` gives full control over the reading process, and we can count how much is consumed at any moment.

-Here's the sketch of code that reads the reponse from `response.body`:
+Here's the sketch of code that reads the response from `response.body`:

 ```js
 // instead of response.json() and other methods